-- a) Stop engine and wait for all moving parts to stop. - b) Tilt seat up. - c) Clean area around hydraulic reservoir cap and remove cap.
+- a) Stop engine and wait for all moving parts to stop. - b) Unhook seat latch and tilt seat up. - Clean area around hydraulic reservoir cap and remove cap.
 Oil level should be to the top of the baffle inside the tank.
 If not, add oil.
 Use only Mobil 1 15W-50 synthetic motor oil.
 Replace hydraulic reservoir cap and tighten until snug.
 Do not overtighten.